-Since its outbreak in early 2020, COVID-19 has rapidly spread and continues to represent a public health concern.
+Since its outbreak in early calendar 2020, COVID-19 has rapidly spread and continues to represent a public health concern.
 The health, safety, and well-being of our employees and customers is of paramount importance to us.
 In March 2020, we established an internal task force composed of executive officers and other members of management to frequently assess updates to the COVID-19 situation and recommend Company actions.
 We offered remote working as a recommended option to employees whose job duties allowed them to work off-site, and we suspended all non-essential business travel.
-This company-wide recommendation extended until July 1, 2021, at which point we began transition to a return to our facilities and normalization of travel activities.
-Individual decisions on returning to the office were managercoordinated and based on conversations with specific teams and departments.
-A large number of our employees requested to remain fully remote or participate in a hybrid approach where they would split their time between remote and in-person working.
-We have not required employees who return to our facilities to receive vaccinations, but we have provided information on vaccine providers, as well as hosted onsite COVID-19 vaccination clinics at several of our facilities for our employees and their families.
-On August 3, 2021, we reimplemented our company-wide recommendation for remote work based on the spread of the Delta variant and increased infection rates.
-For those employees who are at our facilities, we have introduced enhanced sanitation procedures and we require face masks for both vaccinated and unvaccinated employees.
-As of November 5, 2021, the majority of our employees were continuing to work remotely either full time or in a hybrid capacity.
+This company-wide recommendation initially extended until July 1, 2021, at which point we began transition to a return to our facilities and normalization of travel activities.
+However, we reimplemented our companywide recommendation for remote work on August 3, 2021, based on new virus variants and increased infection rates.
+This remote work recommendation remains in effect as of February 4, 2022.
+For those employees who are at our facilities, we have introduced enhanced sanitation procedures and require face masks for both vaccinated and unvaccinated employees.
+We have not required employees who return to our facilities to receive vaccinations, but we have provided information on vaccine providers, as well as hosted on-site COVID-19 vaccination clinics at several of our facilities for our employees and their families.
+As of February 4, 2022, the majority of our employees were continuing to work remotely either full time or in a hybrid capacity.
+Once the remote work recommendation is lifted, individual decisions on returning to the office will be manager-coordinated and based on conversations with specific teams and departments.
+A large number of our employees have requested to remain fully remote or participate in a hybrid approach where they would split their time between remote and in-person working.
 While our business travel has increased in recent months, we continue to encourage a cautious approach to business travel activities.
-On November 4, 2021, the Occupational Safety and Health Administration announced a new emergency temporary standard that requires employers with 100 or more employees, which includes Jack Henry, to require employees to either receive a COVID-19 vaccination or else undergo regular testing.
-We are developing our plan to comply with this new standard.